vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 ## 1. Installation

-There are some [static site generators](https://jamstack.org/generators/) written in several languages such as Javascript, Go, Ruby, Python.
+There are some [static site generators](https://jamstack.org/generators/) written in several languages such as JavaScript, Go, Ruby, Python.
 They also use different template languages, e.g. React, Go, Liquid, Jinja.
 Among those generators, I'd like to choose an engine based on Python language, because I am familiar with Python, so if I want to modify or add an extension, I can do it myself.

 Python-based site generators include MkDocs, Pelican, Sphinx, etc. MkDocs and Pelican are the most popular ones.
 I used Pelican few years ago, but recently, I was looking for a way to export blog posts to PDF files for printing and offline sharing, then Material theme for MkDocs which has a clear printing style became my choice.